 SEER is an efficiency rating for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the model you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
 The largest difference between them is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 We recommend a consultation with a NATE certified HVAC technician who has experience in your city before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have extremely high electric bills.
+If the equipment just isn't right for your home, you could have very high electric bills.
 Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.
+This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

-and is necessary for certain cooler climates.
-That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit.
-As unusual as it sounds, during heating season, a heat pump is purposed to extract heat from the outdoors and use it to raise the temperature of the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+and is necessary for certain colder climates.
+That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit.
+As weird as it sounds, during heating season, a heat pump is purposed to extract heat from the outside air and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but more land must be available in order to install the necessary piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for specific northern climates, but additional land must be available in order to install the proper piping for a geothermal system.

 If you can’t decide which system would best fit your needs, call A1 Chesney Service Experts to schedule

 a free in-home quote.
-We are happy to answer any and all of your questions to make sure you make the right choice for your home.
+We are happy to answer any and all of your questions to make sure you make the right decision for your home.